 Kafka Transaction Management

-In Kafka, transaction management is involved in multiple components and data structures to ensure the atomicity and consistency of transactions.
+In Kafka, transaction management involves multiple components and data structures to ensure the atomicity and consistency of transactions.
 The memory usage of transaction information is mainly related to the following aspects:

 Transaction ID and Producer ID

-Transaction ID: Each transaction has a unique transaction ID used to identify it.
-The transaction ID is specified by the producer when sending a message and is usually a string.
+Transaction ID: Each transaction has a unique ID for identification.
+The transaction ID, typically a string, is specified by the producer during message sending.

-Producer ID: Each producer will be allocated a unique Producer ID when connecting to Kafka.
-This ID is used to identify the producer's messages and ensure the order and idempotence of the messages.
+Producer ID: Each producer is assigned a unique ID when connecting to Kafka.
+This ID is used to identify the producer's messages to ensure the order and idempotency of messages.

 Transaction Status Management

-Kafka uses an internal topic called transaction status log to manage the status of transactions.
-This log records the status (such as in-progress, committed, suspended) of each transaction as well as the messages related to the transaction.
-The management of the transaction status log involves the following aspects:
+Kafka uses an internal topic called Transaction Status Log to manage the status of transactions.
+This log records the status (such as In Progress, Committed, and Aborted) of each transaction and the messages associated with the transaction.
+The management of transaction status logs involves the following aspects:

-Data structure in memory: Kafka maintains a data structure (such as a hash table or map) in memory to store the current active transaction information.
-This information includes transaction ID, Producer ID, transaction status, timestamp, etc.
+Data structure in memory: Kafka maintains a data structure (such as a hash table or map) in memory to store information about currently active transactions, including the transaction ID, producer ID, transaction status, and timestamp.

-Persistent storage: Transaction status logs will be persisted to disk to ensure that the transaction status can be recovered when the Kafka server restarts or recovers from a failure.
+Persistent storage: Transaction status logs are persisted to the disk to ensure that the transaction status can be recovered during a Kafka server restart or failure recovery.

 Memory Usage of Transaction Information